United States Government Fur Trade Factory System: Abolishment

 Some of the witnesses that faulted the factory system and its employees were individual traders and Indian agents that were eager to remove competition, while others were employees of John Jacob Astor.
 Ramsay Crooks was the general manager of the American Fur Company, while Indian Agent Benjamin O'Fallon had been appointed on the recommendation of Astor.
 Antagonism existed between Indian agents and the Office of Indian Trade, while the agents were in tender harmony with the fur traders they licensed.
 The newly appointed Indian Agent John Biddle affirmed "the uselessness" of the factory system.

 Superintendent McKenney argued for the factory system while admitting some of the claims made by Benton.
 Congress required his office to procure trade goods on the home market, thereby putting a severe handicap on the factory system.
 Much merchandise had been bought during or just after the War of 1812, when the prices were two-fold or threefold the current.
 The prices charged Native Americans were not outrageous when considering freight and haulage.
 McKenney claimed that intrigues of the American Fur Company harmed the official trade to the extent that the posts at Chicago and Green Bay was about to be closed down.
 Indian Agents were intimidated by threats of removal through the political influence of Mr. Astor.
 As proof of this, he claimed that John Kinzie, an agent of the American Fur Company, had been found selling alcohol to Native Americans in Milwaukee, but no actions against him had been taken.

 Finally, the Committee on Indian Affairs reported a bill abolishing the factory system.
 In the debate in the Senate, the existing system was defended by Henry Johnson, Richard Mentor Johnson, Martin Van Buren and Walter Lowrie.
 But the bill became law on March 31, 1821.
 A year was allowed to liquidate the operations.
 Benton managed to pass a supplementary bill that prevented the current officeholders from taking part in the closing down process.
 George Gorham was subsequently placed in charge of the liquidation of the Office of Indian Trade and the government factories.
 It was not fully completed until 1830.

 List of factories

 Government factories were usually situated at military posts.
 The army aided the factories by ordering soldiers to assist with transporting goods, beating and packing furs and erecting buildings.
 The Army protected the factories from violence and theft.
-The military presence enhanced the prestige of the factors in the eyes of the Native Americans.
+The military presence enhanced the prestige of the factories in the eyes of the Native Americans.